Amazon Redshift

 -

-Use Bulk Import — this parameter affects import packages with the INSERT, UPDATE and DELETE operations and with Amazon Redshift as a target.
+Use Bulk Import — this parameter affects import integrations with the INSERT, UPDATE and DELETE operations and with Amazon Redshift as a target.

 If you disable bulk import, Skyvia will use usual INSERT, UPDATE, and DELETE statements for importing data.
 This allows you to obtain a per-record error log, but provides far less performance.
 Thus, disabling bulk import is not recommended and should only be considered if you need to import not that many records and need to have a per-record error log or you do not want to use Amazon S3 for temporary files.